caleblawrence/instagram-to-sms/README.md

 # instagramToSms
-This is a application that sends select users Instagram posts to you as text messages.
+This is an application that sends select users Instagram posts to you as text messages.
 It's a way of receiving images/updates from someone without being on Instagram.

-## Movativation
+## Motivation
-The reasoning for this project because is that I wanted to recieve images (Instagram posts) from my family members but at the same time I'm not on social media.
-I wantked to have a way of "following" them but not being on Intagram.
+The reasoning for this project because is that I wanted to receive images (Instagram posts) from my family members but at the same time I'm not on social media.
+I wanted to have a way of "following" them but not being on Instagram.

 Instagram To SMS checks for new Instagram posts from a list of people and when it finds new posts it sends the image and caption as a text message to my phone.